-Whichever parts from the kit aren’t chosen by the guest will be returned to the supply box back into Savi’s shop.
-The Gatherer will then help attach a 36″ blade.
+Whichever parts from the kit aren’t chosen by the guest return to the supply box back into Savi’s shop.
+The Gatherer then helps attach a 36″ blade.

-Each custom lightsaber will cost $199.99 plus tax.
-Annual Passholder and other discounts will not be applied.
+Each custom lightsaber costs $219.99 plus tax.
+Annual Passholder and other discounts do not apply.

 Each droid costs $99.99 plus tax.
-Annual passholder and other discounts will not be applied.
+Annual passholder and other discounts do not apply.